MEMORIES FROM OUR TRIP TO OCEANIA / ASIA / SOUTH AMERICA AND AFRICA

 - Being in pictures with local women

-- Watching women effortlessly carrying loads on their heads and babies wrapped on their backs
+- Watching women effortlessly carrying loads on their heads and babies wrapped

 - The colorful jewelry and pieced ears of the native people